Tie, bow tie and buttonhole: our test of the Cinabre brand

 The fruit of a long personal experience of style

-A representative journey
+A representative path

 The nobility of materials

-Excellence in materials and prices
+Excellence of materials and prices

 The quality of Cinabre accessories corresponds to their selling price even if their positioning does not necessarily put them at the height of all budgets.
-There are no small savings made on the quantity/quality of material used (which is the main source of costs) or on manufacturing.
-Like BonneGueule and more and more new brands, Cinabre does not have sales or private sales.
+There are no small savings made on the quantity/quality of material used (which is the main source of costs) or on the manufacturing.
+Like BonneGueule and more and more new brands, Cinabre does not practice sales or private sales.

 Note from Nicolò

-On the other hand, where I agree with him is that Cinabre's style is original and has its own touch, and that such originality is often more expensive, especially if the quality is preserved.
+On the other hand, where I agree with him is that Cinabre's style is original and has its own style, and that such originality is often more expensive, especially if the quality is preserved.
 And if it's a style that speaks to you, then the price paid will be more than reasonable.
-For my part, I would rather speak of one of the best quality/price/originality ratios.”
+For my part, I would rather speak of one of the best quality/price/originality ratios."

 Cinabre's specific finishes